Jun0416/real-estate-investment-decision-model/README.md

 Real estate investors often look for areas where rental income can generate strong returns relative to property prices.
 However, investment decisions should also consider factors such as mortgage costs and local economic conditions.

-This project analyzes housing price, rental market, and demographic data across ZIP codes in Indiana to identify potential real estate investment opportunities.
+This project analyzes housing price, rental market, and demographic data across ZIP codes in Indiana&Ohio to identify potential real estate investment opportunities.

 Key objectives of this project: